sterrettJD/HoMi/README.md

 ## Main repository contents
 - `snakefile` contains the bulk of the pipeline
-- `src/` contains `HoMi.py`, a wrapper controlling the behavior of the snakemake pipeline
+- `src/` contains `HoMi.py`, a wrapper controlling the behavior of the snakemake pipeline, as well as other auxilliary utility scripts.
 - `conda_envs/` contains the conda environments for each rule in the snakemake pipeline
 - `data/` contains relevant data, such as adapter sequences to be removed during trimming.